Have you been working your ass off for that promotion, but never getting it?

 Unfortunately, your feelings are working against you.
 Vacations are like sleep – they don’t seem particularly useful until you stop doing them.
 Once you stop you start slowing down more and more.
 Before you know it, you’re barely moving forward.

-- Gives you the mental space to see things from perspective
+- Gives you the mental space to see things from a perspective

 - Reduces stress

 - Let your subconsciousness roam free and help you make complex decisions

 Also, if you’ve tried disconnecting from distractions, you most likely noticed something strange – distractions are more fun after disconnecting from them.
 Disconnecting from work has the same effect.

 Work becomes more fun after you disconnect for a while.

 I don’t know about you, but I never have productivity issues with fun work.
 It’s always the boring stuff that makes me procrastinate.

 Why take more vacations?

 Shawn Achor answers that brilliantly in the Harvard Business Review :